codereached/openstack-compute-api/README.md

 > **Note**: There is no DELETE operation against a server in the Compute API.
 > To terminate a server, you would POST /servers/{server}/tasks with a task
-> with action TERMINATE.
+> with action `TERMINATE`.
 Archival of terminated server information is outside
 > the scope of a public OpenStack Compute control API.

 ## GET /servers/{id}